PHP: Early history (1993 to 1997)

+PHP/FI could be used to build simple, dynamic web applications.
+To accelerate bug reporting and improve the code, Lerdorf initially announced the release of PHP/FI as "Personal Home Page Tools (PHP Tools) version 1.0" on the Usenet discussion group comp.infosystems.www.authoring.cgi on 8 June 1995.
+This release included basic functionality such as Perl-like variables, form handling, and the ability to embed HTML.
+By this point, the syntax had changed to resemble that of Perl, but was simpler, more limited, and less consistent.

-Early PHP was not intended to be a new programming language, and grew organically, with Lerdorf noting in retrospect: "I don't know how to stop it, there was never any intent to write a programming language [...]
-I have absolutely no idea how to write a programming language, I just kept adding the next logical step on the way."
+Early PHP was never intended to be a new programming language; rather, it grew organically, with Lerdorf noting in retrospect: "I don't know how to stop it [...] there was never any intent to write a programming language [...]
+I have absolutely no idea how to write a programming language [...]
+I just kept adding the next logical step on the way."
 A development team began to form and, after months of work and beta testing, officially released PHP/FI 2 in November 1997.

 The fact that PHP was not originally designed, but instead was developed organically has led to inconsistent naming of functions and inconsistent ordering of their parameters.
 In some cases, the function names were chosen to match the lower-level libraries which PHP was "wrapping", while in some very early versions of PHP the length of the function names was used internally as a hash function, so names were chosen to improve the distribution of hash values.

-PHP 3 and 4
+PHP 3 and 4 (1998 to 2004)

 Zeev Suraski and Andi Gutmans rewrote the parser in 1997 and formed the base of PHP 3, changing the language's name to the recursive acronym PHP: Hypertext Preprocessor.
 Afterwards, public testing of PHP 3 began, and the official launch came in June 1998.
 Suraski and Gutmans then started a new rewrite of PHP's core, producing the Zend Engine in 1999.
 They also founded Zend Technologies in Ramat Gan, Israel.

-On 22 May 2000, PHP 4, powered by the Zend Engine 1.0, was released.
+On 22 May 2000, PHP 4.0, powered by the Zend Engine 1.0, was released.
 By August 2008, this branch had reached version 4.4.9.
 PHP 4 is now no longer under development and nor are any security updates planned to be released.

+Early PHP 5 (2004 to 2006)

+On 1 July 2004, PHP 5.0 was released, powered by the new Zend Engine 2.0.
+PHP 5.0 included significant changes to the language, most notably an overhauled approach to object-oriented programming, as well as iterators and exceptions.